How to Drop a Pumping Session Without Losing Milk Supply: Complete Guide for Nursing Moms

 How to Drop a Pumping Session

+Adjust your schedule to incorporate feedback from your body's milk production cycle.
 There are four proven methods to drop a pumping session, each with different timelines and comfort levels.
-Choose your method based on how quickly you want to transition, your history with clogged ducts, and how closely you track your pumping output.
+Choose your method based on how quickly you want to transition, your history with clogged ducts, and how closely you track your baby's breastfeeding needs.

 Method 1: Cold Turkey (Fastest but Riskiest)